Working in Mexico?

 Working in Mexico brings with it many challenges, first among them the actual job search.
-In 2013, Mexico had an unemployment rate of 4.9%, and unskilled workers in particular have a hard time finding jobs.
+In the last quarter of 2015, Mexico had an unemployment rate of 4.2%, and unskilled workers in particular have a hard time finding jobs.
 However, there is no reason for you to give up on your dream.
 Certain professions are on the rise, and skilled expat professionals are always welcome.

 While your dream of working in Mexico may include making a living near white beaches, palm trees, and colorful cocktails, you should carefully consider your options before deciding to open a business in an already saturated market.
 It may be tempting for self-made expats to open a beach bar, a restaurant, or a B&B in Mexico, but keeping up with the competition can be quite a challenge.